voltrue2/gracenode/README.md

 gracenode framework comes with daemon tool to daemonize your application out-of-the-box.

+gracenode creates a script called `daemon` in your application root when you install it via npm.

-This tool is still experimental, but the aim of this tool is to allow the application to gracefully exit instead of being killed suddenly.
+The aim of this tool is to allow the application to gracefully exit instead of being killed suddenly.

-The existing daemonizing tools so far do not allow graceful shutdown, so we are implementing our own that allows the application to exit gracefully.
+In order to use daemon tool, your application must be built with gracenode framework.

 To start your application as a daemon process: